 The ATO requires that trustees keep accurate records for prescribed periods.
 The following records must be kept for a minimum of five years:

-- Accounting record that detail the transactions and financial position of the SMSF
+- Accounting records that detail the transactions and financial position of the SMSF

 - Annual returns